Fatih Sultan Mehmet Bridge

 The bridge is named after the 15th-century Ottoman Sultan Mehmed the Conqueror, who conquered the Byzantine capital, Constantinople (Istanbul), in 1453.
 It carries the European route E80, Asian Highway 1, Asian Highway 5 and Otoyol 2 highways.

-There are three other bridges that connect Europe and Asia located in Turkey which are named Yavuz Sultan Selim Bridge, 15 July Martyrs Bridge (formerly known as Bosphorus Bridge)and 1915 Çanakkale Bridge.
+Three other bridges that connect Europe and Asia are located in Turkey, which are named Yavuz Sultan Selim Bridge, 15 July Martyrs Bridge (formerly known as Bosphorus Bridge) and the 1915 Çanakkale Bridge.

 Location

-The bridge is situated between İstanbul Hisarüstü (European side) and Kavacık (Asian side).
+The bridge is situated between Istanbul Hisarüstü (European side) and Kavacık (Asian side).
 It is a gravity-anchored suspension bridge with steel pylons and vertical hangers.
 The aerodynamic deck hangs on double vertical steel cables.
 It is 1,510 m long with a deck width of 39 m.
-The distance between the towers (main span) is 1,090 m and their height over road level is 105 m.
+The distance between the towers (main span) is 1,090 m and their height over the road level is 105 m.
 The clearance of the bridge from sea level is 64 m.

 Construction

 The bridge was designed by Freeman Fox & Partners and BOTEK Bosphorus Technical Consulting Corp., who had previously designed the Bosphorus Bridge.
 An international consortium of three Japanese companies (including IHI Corporation and Mitsubishi Heavy Industries), one Italian (Impregilo) and one Turkish company (STFA) carried out the construction works.
-The bridge was completed on July 3, 1988 and opened by Prime Minister Turgut Özal, who drove his official car, becoming the first to cross.
-The cost of the bridge amounted to US$130 million.
+The bridge was completed on 29 May 1988, and later opened on 3 June 1988 by Prime Minister Turgut Özal, who drove his official car, becoming the first to cross.
+The cost of the bridge is estimated to be around US$130 million to 380 million.

 Transportation

 The bridge is on the Trans-European Motorway between Edirne and Ankara.
-The highway bridge has four lanes for vehicular traffic plus one emergency lane in each direction.
-On weekday mornings, commuter traffic flows mostly westbound to the European part, so five of the eight lanes run westbound and only three eastbound.
-Conversely, on weekday evenings, five lanes are dedicated to eastbound traffic and three lanes, to westbound traffic.
+The highway bridge has eight lanes for vehicular traffic.
 Pedestrians are not allowed to use the bridge.
 Currently, around 150,000 vehicles pass daily in both directions; almost 70% are automobiles.

 Toll collection

-Fatih Sultan Mehmet is a toll bridge, but payment is required only from vehicles travelling to Asia (as in the First Bosphorus Bridge, no payment is required while passing from Asia to Europe.)
+Fatih Sultan Mehmet is a toll bridge, but payment is required only from vehicles traveling to Asia (as in the First Bosphorus Bridge, no payment is required while passing from Asia to Europe.)
 Since April 2008, cash payments are no longer accepted, having been replaced by a remote payment system.
-In addition to OGS, the contactless smart sticker HGS system is in use.
+As of the OGS systems retirement on 31 March 2022, HGS is the only way to access the bridge.

-An OGS device or HGS sticker can be obtained at various stations before the toll plaza of highways and bridges.
+A HGS sticker can be obtained at various stations before the toll plaza of highways and bridges.

-Since late 2019 the toll is 10.50 TRY (currently about 1.40 USD).

-The tolls for Istanbul bridges increase every 20 months or so by tens of percent to keep up with high inflation.
+As of 2024 the toll fee is 15 to 110 Turkish lira, depending on the type of vehicle.